 Purchase of property and equipment

-Issuance of ordinary shares in the private placement, net of
+Issuance of ordinary shares and warrants in the

 Net cash provided by financing activities